EvanusModestus/modulus-fidus-nvim/INSTALLATION.md

-# Installation Guide for Modulus-nvim
+# Installation Guide for Modulus Fidus

-This guide will walk you through installing Modulus-nvim on any platform.
+This guide will walk you through installing Modulus Fidus on any platform (Linux, macOS, Windows, WSL).

 ## Table of Contents